-Following is the transcript of remarks made by the Secretary for Constitutional and Mainland Affairs, Mr Raymond Tam, at a media session before attending the Legislative Council Finance Committee meeting this afternoon (January 20):
+Following is the transcript of remarks made by the Secretary for Constitutional and Mainland Affairs, Mr Patrick Nip, at a media session during the attendance of a meeting of the Legislative Council this afternoon (November 8):

 (Please also refer to the Chinese portion of the transcript.)